By MICHELE CHABIN

 Also, a lack of regular healthcare is a reason why some people fail to detect their cancer early enough.
 Even if somebody notices an irregularity, they often hold off advice or treatment until a more convenient opportunity arises.
 This is valuable time that could be used in treating somebody’s cancer and saving their life.
 However, nowadays you can get advice from real oncologists online at sites like doctorspring.com/ask-an-oncologist.
 This way, you can receive good, potentially life-saving advice without even leaving your bed.

 Here’s the good news: Skin cancer patients have greater reason for hope thanks to cutting-edge melanoma research being conducted in Israel and the United States.
+It’s good to see that research is being funded enough to look into skin cancer thoroughly.
+Scientists conducting research into this cancer in the laboratory will be supplied wih the best microscopes and find that serological pipettes are useful for this task.

 Just 10 years ago, Israel had one of the highest melanoma rates worldwide.
 But then came better education about the dangers of sun exposure and an effort to test thousands of women for BRCA mutations and alert them if they have heightened risk for the disease.
 That effort, funded in part by the Israel Cancer Research Fund, has helped bring Israel’s melanoma rate down to 18th in the world.